-Arthur C. Pillsbury decided to photograph the opening mining fields in the Yukon after seeing a presentation at the Nortree Hall in August of 1897, located in Palo Alto by Fernand de Journel.
+Arthur C. Pillsbury decided to photograph the opening mining fields in the Yukon after seeing a presentation at the Nortree Hall in August of 1897, located in Palo Alto by Fernand de Journal.
 The presentation was titled, ```To the Yukon Gold Fields - Klondike and how to get there."
-Included were stereopticon views.
-Admission was 50 cents, rather expensive, given the year, though the dollar would not begin to drop in value, as we all know, until 1913.

 By January, 1998, he was ready to go.
 This appeared in the paper at the time.